OllieJones/index-wp-mysql-for-speed/readme.txt

 <h4>How do I use this plugin?</h4>

-After you install this plugin, use it with the Index MySQL Tool under the Tools menu.
+After you install and activate this plugin, visit the Index MySQL Tool under the Tools menu.
+From there you can press the *Add Keys Now* button.
 If you have large tables, use it with [WP-CLI](https://wp-cli.org/) instead to avoid timeouts.
 Give the shell command _wp help index-mysql_ to learn how.

 <h4>What does it do for my site?</h4>